kwahome/antaeus/README.md

 It allow more granular optimization and control over each tier.
 Currently, they both run in the same container.
 Splitting them out helps with fine grained scaling by adding more resources only where they are needed.

+- Apply hexagonal architecture (ports and adapters) to further isolate concerns.
+I have made attempts to isolate infrastructure concerns from core logic (e.g. messaging is isolated from the scheduling logic which relies on an interface contract allowing easy switching out of providers) but this could be improved with ports and adapters.

 - Enhanced logging through the use of a context building library such as MDC that allows rendering in different formats such as JSON, KV.
 For now, things have been kept simple with string formatted log lines.
 Moreover, adding metrics instrumentation and error reporting would enhance observability.